annadowling/ansibleCloudArch/README.md

 - SQS (Creates SQS Queue, Sets SQS lambda event trigger and ability to delete full setup.)
 - SQS lambda trigger testing script
 - SNS lambda trigger testing script
+- AWS SDK for Javascript for use with NodeJS 6.10 Lambda scripting.

 ## Requirements
 The Following things need to be done prior to using this project: